B-29 - Hero Or Devil?

 Touring the inside, the cabin was more spacious than a B-17, with a big forward glass house.
 Pressurization and heating made B-29s much more comfortable than the unpressurized, unheated B-17.
 It gets cold and the air is thin up at 31,000 feet.
 B-17 aircrew had heated flight suits that only took the edge off the cold, and oxygen masks that were sometimes finicky.

-B-29 Doc pulling out
+B-29 Doc rolling out

 Starting up